 Houses of Healing Research

-Houses of Healing has become an integral part of prison programming.
-With 140,000 copies in circulation, in both English and Spanish, Houses of Healing can be found in prisons across the country, where substance abuse and mental health counselors, educators, chaplains, administrators, volunteers and prisoners alike are praising its positive impact.
+Houses of Healing has become an integral part of prison programming in the United States.
+With 170,000 copies in circulation in both English and Spanish, substance abuse and mental health counselors, educators, chaplains, administrators, volunteers and prisoners alike are praising its positive impact.
 Lionheart has been awarded 5 “Innovative Grants” from the California Department of Corrections and Rehabilitation (CDCR) to disseminate and evaluate the Houses of healing program in their population.

 Houses of Healing Surveys